Big Sean: “There has to be a reason why I’m still here”

 “We were actually talking about it last night.
 Ideas have definitely been started, but nothing like all the way done.
 ‘Time In’ was a TWENTY88 track but I loved it so much that I had to use it for ‘Detroit 2’.
 So, there’s definitely some ideas we’ve started, with her producer Julian [Quan Viet Le].
 We’ve definitely got some stuff with Fisticuffs and some stuff with my producers too.
 It’s definitely there, we just gotta lock in on it.”

-– Big Sean’s ‘Detroit 2’ is out now on Def Jam Records
+– Big Sean’s ‘Detroit 2’ is out now on Def Jam/EMI Records